-MSc Biomedical Engineers outside the Royal Albert Hall - October 2016
+MSc Biomedical Engineers at the Albert Memorial - October 2017

-The first cohort of MSc Human and Biological Robotics students in the Department, with Professor Etienne Burdet - October 2016
+MSc Human and Biological Robotics students at the Albert Memorial - October 2017

 PhD student working in a bioengineering lab

 Students and staff discussing IP and medical device design

 MSc Biomedical Engineers by the Institute of Biomedical Engineering - 5th October 2015

 Bioengineering is the fastest growing engineering discipline with prospects for employment in industry and research.
 The Department currently offers two MSc programmes.

 View our programmes in the online College prospectus: